Dynamic Reporting With The NetEqualizer

 Internet->router->bandwidth controller->Squid->users

-This configuration would be fine except that now all the port 80 HTTP traffic (cached or not) will appear like it is coming from the Squid proxy server and your BCU will not be able to do things like put rate limits on individual users.
-Fortunately, with the our NetEqualizer 5.0 release, we’ve created an integration with NetEqualizer and co-resident Squid such that everything works correctly.
+Fortunately, with the our NetEqualizer 5.0 release, we’ve created an integration with NetEqualizer and co-resident Squid (our NetEqualizer Caching Option) such that everything works correctly.
 (The NetEqualizer still sees and acts on all traffic as if it were between the user and the Internet.
 This required some creative routing and actual bug fixes to the bridging and routing in the Linux kernel.
 We also had to develop a communication module between the NetEqualizer and the Squid server so the NetEqualizer gets advance notice when data is originating in cache and not the Internet.)

 At this point, you may be wondering if Squid caching is so great, why not just dump the BCU and be done with the complexity of trying to run both?
 Well, while the Squid server alone will do a fine job of accelerating the access times of large files such as video when they can be fetched from cache, a common misconception is that there is a big relief on your Internet pipe with the caching server.
 This has not been the case in our real world installations.

-The fallacy for caching as panacea for all things congested assumes that demand and overall usage is static, which is a unrealistic.
+The fallacy for caching as panacea for all things congested assumes that demand and overall usage is static, which is unrealistic.
 The cache is of finite size and users will generally start watching more YouTube videos when they see improvements in speed and quality (prior to Squid caching, they might have given up because of slowness), including videos that are not in cache.
 So, the Squid server will have to fetch new content all the time, using additional bandwidth and quickly negating any improvements.
-Therefore, if you had a congested Internet pipe before caching, you will likely still have one afterward, leading to slow access for many e-mail, Web chat and other non-cacheable content.
-The only solution is to include a bandwidth controller in conjunction with your caching server.
+Therefore, if you had a congested Internet pipe before caching, you will likely still have one afterward, leading to slow access for many e-mail, Web chat and other non-cachable content.
+The solution is to include a bandwidth controller in conjunction with your caching server.
 This is what NetEqualizer 5.0 now offers.

 In no particular order, here is a list of other useful information — some generic to YouTube caching and some just basic notes from our engineering effort.
 This documents the various stumbling blocks we had to overcome.

-1. There was the issue of just getting a standard Squid server to cache YouTube files.
 It seemed that the URL tags on these files change with each access, like a counter, and a normal Squid server is fooled into believing the files have changed.
 By default, when a file changes, a caching server goes out and gets the new copy.
 In the case of YouTube files, the content is almost always static.
 However, the caching server thinks they are different when it sees the changing file names.
 Without modifications, the default Squid caching server will re-retrieve the YouTube file from the source and not the cache because the file names change.
-(More on caching YouTube with Squid)
+(Read more on caching YouTube with Squid…).

-2. We had to move to a newer Linux kernel to get a recent of version of Squid (2.7) which supports the hooks for YouTube caching.
-A side effect was that the new kernel de-stabalized some of the timing mechanisms we use to implement bandwidth control.
-These subtle bugs were not easily reproduced with our standard load generation tools, so we had to create a new simulation lab capable of simulating thousdands of users accessing the Internet and YouTube at the same time.
+A side effect was that the new kernel destabilized some of the timing mechanisms we use to implement bandwidth control.
+These subtle bugs were not easily reproduced with our standard load generation tools, so we had to create a new simulation lab capable of simulating thousands of users accessing the Internet and YouTube at the same time.
 Once we built this lab, we were able to re-create the timing issues in the kernel and have them patched.

-3. It was necessary to set up a firewall re-direct (also on the NetEqualizer) for port 80 traffic back to the Squid server.
 This configuration, and the implementation of an extra bridge, were required to get everything working.
 The details of the routing within the NetEqualizer were customized so that we would be able to see the correct IP addresses of Internet sources and users when shaping.
 (As mentioned above, if you do not take care of this, all IPs (traffic) will appear as if they are coming from the Proxy server.

-4. The firewall has a table called ConnTrack (not be confused with NetEqualizer connection tracking but similar).
 The connection tracking table on the firewall tends to fill up and crash the firewall, denying new requests for re-direction if you are not careful.
 If you just go out and make the connection table randomly enormous that can also cause your system to lock up.
 So, you must measure and size this table based on experimentation.
 This was another reason for us to build our simulation lab.

-5. There was also the issue of the Squid server using all available Linux file descriptors.
 Linux comes with a default limit for security reasons, and when the Squid server hit this limit (it does all kinds of file reading and writing keeping descriptors open), it locks up.

 • minimum_object_size 2000000 bytes